 The language in the image I found absorbing.

 - Managers lighting a fire under

 I responded to the picture:

 - Managers supply sufficient signals for someone to move (fire under)?
 While leaders provide spontaneous combustion with long-term damage (fire within)?

 - Managers let you know that the organization may not be right for you (fire under)?
 While leaders provide intense pain until you waste away (fire within)?

 - Managers supply an environment that allows you to choose (fire under)?
 While leaders offer one choice, fire it up or perish (fire within)?

-This metaphor aligns very well with the need for better management, better-designed organizations, greater clarity on accountability with authority, working role-relationships and who is accountable for what output.
-This stuff can be seen as tough, clerical and not so sexy.
+This metaphor aligns well with the need for better management, better-designed organizations, greater clarity on accountability with authority, working role-relationships, and who is accountable for what output.
+This stuff can appear harsh, clerical, and not so sexy.

 Instead, we prefer to chase the idealized ubermensch of a ‘Leader’ and find the philosopher-kings with access to the representation of the pure form of leadership.
 All this is a snake eating its tail, reinforcing a cynical, disengaged workforce.